Eyevinn/mp4ff/README.md

 4. [vvc](vvc) provides structures and functions for dealing with VVC video and its packaging.
 5. [sei](sei) provides support for handling  Supplementary Enhancement Information (SEI) such as timestamps for AVC and HEVC video.
-6. [av1](av1) provides basic support for AV1 video packaging
+6. [av1](av1) provides support for AV1 video packaging, including OBU and sequence/frame-header
+   parsing, tile-range extraction and the av1C configuration record.
 7. [aac](aac) provides support for AAC audio.
 This includes handling ADTS headers which is common for AAC inside MPEG-2 TS streams.
+8. [ivf](ivf) reads and writes the IVF container used for raw VP8/VP9/AV1 bitstreams.
-8. [bits](bits) provides bit-wise and byte-wise readers and writers used by the other packages.
+9. [bits](bits) provides bit-wise and byte-wise readers and writers used by the other packages.

 ## Structure and usage